mkogan1/ceph/README.md

 The current version of Ceph is paired with Datacenter-Data-Delivery Network (D3N), a multi-layer cache infrastructure for data centers.
 Its goal is to speed up performance of big data analytics by caching commonly accessed data on computing clusters connected to a larger data lake.

 This project intends to build a functioning prototype of Ceph with an improved caching system: D4N.
-Compared to D3N, D4N introduces a Write Back cache and a Distributed Directory that allows the program to have an accurate and efficient method of locating cached data on both a cluster’s local cache or on nearby caches based on locality.
+Compared to D3N, D4N introduces a Write Back cache and a Distributed Directory that allows the program to have an accurate and efficient method of locating cached data on either a cluster’s local cache or on nearby caches based on locality.
 D4N functions on an old research branch of Ceph, and this project is an attempt to create a Ceph Cluster with the beneficial functionality of D4N incorporated into the modern code base.
 The team will upstream blocks of D4N code, primarily the directory functionality, into D3N and modify the functions, classes, and pathways to properly implement the directory.

 ---
 ### Goals